tadfmac/possg/README.md

 # possg
-very simple SSG for blog
+A very simple SSG for blog